How to Cook a Turkey: Your Step-by-Step Guide

 Our food stylists’ best-kept secret: Use toothpicks to secure the skin to the inside of the bird near the legs.
 This step helps make the bird look extra-glamorous when it has finished cooking.

 At last!
-Grab your oven mitts, because it’s time to cook a turkey.
+Grab your oven mitts, because it’s time to cook the turkey.
 Check out our roasting chart below for approximate cooking times.

-We’ve found it best to start by roasting turkey at a high temperature (425°F) to help speed up the cooking time.
+We’ve found it best to start by roasting the turkey at a high temperature (425°) to help speed up the cooking time.
 (This also helps to make the legs and thighs extra crispy!)
-About 40 minutes in, reduce the oven temperature to 325-350°F for the remainder of the roasting time.
+About 40 minutes in, reduce the oven temperature to 325-350° for the remainder of the roasting time.

 How long do you cook a turkey for?

-Not sure how long to bake a turkey?
+Not sure how long to cook a turkey?
 The roasting times provided in this chart are for defrosted poultry that is refrigerator cold.

 We don’t recommend stuffing the turkey, but if you insist on doing so, add 15 to 45 minutes to the roasting time.
-The temperature of the stuffing must read at least 165°.
+The temperature of the stuffing must reach at least 165°.
+Want your bird to cook faster?
+Try spatchcocked turkey!

 sydney watson/taste of home